A Tale of Two Cities (1989 TV series)

-A Tale of Two Cities is a British-French television series which first aired on ITV in 1989.
+A Tale of Two Cities is a British-French television series which first aired on ITV between 21 and 22 May 1989.
 It is an adaptation of the novel A Tale of Two Cities by Charles Dickens.

+Plot summary

+When Charles Darnay is accused of spying, he's unexpectedly freed by a stranger, London lawyer Sydney Carton, who could be his twin.
+But in addition to their looks, the men share something else: their love for a beautiful woman Lucie Manette.